Ecodev/speciality/README.rst

 	ls -l Resources/Public

-	├── Build (1)
+	├── / (1)
-	├── Source (2)
+	├── /Source (2)
-	├── BowerComponents (3)
+	├── /BowerComponents (3)

-1. Build: the generated output optimized for production.
+1. the generated output optimized for production.
 Never edit files as they will be overridden.
 2. Source: everything that we produce as code that includes the raw Sass, JavaScript, images comes here.
 3. Components: Web Components managed by Bower.
 The directory is not under Git though, since it is replicable.